Integrated thinking in action: Governance

-In this blog series, we look at illustrative examples of how companies have applied the six Integrated Thinking Principles, including challenges they faced, solutions implemented, and benefits realized.
+In this blog series, we look at illustrative examples of how companies have applied the six Integrated Thinking Principles, including challenges they faced, solutions implemented, and benefits realised.
 We’ve covered the first principle, purpose, and the second is governance.

 An integrated thinking approach to governance considers how those charged with governance make a distinctive contribution to value creation for the organisation and its key stakeholders.
-It also considers how strategic execution is enabled by an organization’s structure, cross-functional teams, decision-making processes, and risk and opportunity management processes.
+It also considers how strategic execution is enabled by an organisation’s structure, cross-functional teams, decision-making processes, and risk and opportunity management processes.

 In application, organisations might consider the following questions relevant to governance:

 - How do those charged with governance regularly review their governance structures and processes and identify opportunities to improve them?

 - ls the diversity of skills and experience of those charged with governance reviewed to enable them to effectively guide the executive management team and also hold them accountable for the delivery of the organisation’s strategy?

 - Does the organisation assess strategic opportunities with the same degree of rigour as strategic risks?

 - Do the decision-making processes of those charged with governance assess value creation, preservation and erosion across all the capitals which are material to the decision being taken, and do they balance the necessary trade-offs between the capitals?

 - Do those charged with governance ensure that the organisation’s incentive structures are aligned with long-term value creation, including, where practicable, long-term value creation for broader stakeholders?